minerllabs/baselines/README.md

 * `MineRLObtainIronPickaxe-v0`
 * `MineRLObtainDiamond-v0`

+`minerl` also currently includes a few debug environments for testing that lack any data:
+* `MineRLNavigateDenseFixed-v0`
+* `MineRLObtainTest-v0`

 ## Data
 The MineRL Competition leverages a large-scale dataset of human demonstrations - MineRLv0.
 To ensure access during evaluation, a python api is provided to load, filter, and map these demonstrations.